catseye/Funicular/README.markdown

 Usage
 -----

-To bring up a Funicular, you generally follow this series of steps:
+To create a Funicular, you generally follow this series of steps:

 *   Acquire an install image for the Platform (e.g. a NetBSD install ISO.)
 *   Acquire an appropriate Emulator (e.g. `toolshelf dock @@qemu`.)